openhab/openhab-docs/configuration/rules-dsl.md

 You may use the generator at [FreeFormatter.com](https://www.freeformatter.com/cron-expression-generator-quartz.html) to generate your cron expressions.

 When using an item and you want to ignore the date-portion of that item the `timeOnly` option can be used.
+A positive or negative offset in seconds, relative to the date/time of the given item can be specified.

 ### System-based Triggers